bayyangjie/Flu-Vaccination-Analysis/README.md

 		and pat.deathdate is null
 		and extract(month from age('2022-12-31',pat.birthdate)) >= 6
 )
 ```

-As there could be patients that received more than one flu vaccinations in the year, the CTE query below creates a table that groups the patients by their unique patient IDs and returns records of the earliest vaccination date individually.
-This query also specifies the vaccine code '5302' for flu vaccines as well as the timeline period between the first and last day of 2022.
+As there could be patients that received multiple flu vaccinations in the year, the CTE query below groups the patients by their unique patient IDs and returns records of their earliest vaccination date.
+This query also specifies the vaccine code '5302' to represent the flu vaccine type and the period for the whole of 2022.
 ```
 flu_shot_2022 as
 (